For Anyone Concerned About a Foster Child

-Reporting & Information Sharing; Steps You Can Take to Improve Outcomes For Foster Children
+Reporting and Information Sharing: Improve Outcomes For Foster Children

 The best outcomes for foster children occur when everyone involved in the child’s care and supervision works together using all of the legal tools available to them.

-Too often problems in a child’s case are not identified and communicated effectively to the Juvenile Court or the responsible agencies.
-In addition to caregivers, the main parties involved in the Juvenile Court process are the Juvenile Court, county child welfare agencies, foster family agencies, and attorneys.
+Too often problems in a child’s case are not identified and communicated effectively to the dependency court or the responsible agencies.
+In addition to caregivers, the main parties involved in the dependency court process are the court, county child welfare agencies, foster family agencies, and attorneys.

-The role of the Juvenile Court is critical for oversight of a foster child’s case.
-The County child welfare agencies are accountable to the Juvenile courts as they propose initial case dispositions and review hearing case dispositions.
-Foster Family Agencies are also accountable to the Juvenile Court.
+The role of the dependency court is critical for oversight of a foster child’s case.
+The county child welfare agencies are accountable to the dependency courts as they propose initial case dispositions and review hearing case dispositions.
+Foster Family Agencies are also accountable to the dependency court.

-California state law and Federal law allow and encourage caregivers to have Juvenile Court access and Juvenile Court reporting power.
+California state law and Federal law allow and encourage caregivers to have dependency court access and dependency court reporting power.
 In California, we have an additional reporting opportunity which allows “any interested person” to request a change of court order under very specific circumstances.